minghai-jiang/biodiversity-app/public/markdown/tutorial.md

                   headers = {"Authorization":'Your_token'})
 ```

+In case we do not want to wait forever for a return from the server we can add an additional timeout argument to the request.
+This argument should be a float indicating the number of seconds that you are willing to wait for the response.

 ## Interpreting responses

 Now let's have a look at the response r.
 If we print it directly we get the response code of our request.